tmtron/xtext/xtext-website/documentation/301_grammarlanguage.md

     'datatype' name = ID;
 ```

 The syntactic declaration for datatypes starts with a keyword `datatype` followed by an assignment: `name = ID`.
-The left hand side refers to a feature *name* of the current object (which has the EClass *State* in this case).
+The left hand side refers to a feature *name* of the current object (which has the EClass *DataType* in this case).
 The right hand side can be a rule call, a keyword, a [cross-reference](301_grammarlanguage.html#cross-references) or an alternative comprised by the former options.
 The type of the feature needs to be compatible with the type of the expression on the right.
 As *ID* returns an [EString]({{site.javadoc.java}}/java/lang/String.html) in this case, the feature *name* needs to be of type EString as well.

 There are three different assignment operators, each with different semantics.